 The fitting of parameters of Eq.
 (6) (or the respective two components in Eq.
-8) results in 2 parameters for each of 2 pools (Paul et al., 2001): initial size of both pools ($P_1(0)$ and $P_2(0)$) and the respective decomposition rates (k_1 and k_2).
+8) results in two parameters for each of two pools (Paul et al., 2001): initial size of both pools $(P_1(0) \text{ and } P_2(0))$ and the respective decomposition rates $(k_1$ and k_2).
 These four parameters allow comparison of two pools, e.g. fast/active and slow pools with regard to pool size and decomposition rates (Collins et al., 2000; Kalbitz et al., 2003).
-Surprisingly, examining the studies that used this approach reveals that the sizes of the two pools differ by at least one order of magnitude (P_1 , P_2 , P_3), and the rates of the fact pool are at least at least one order of magnitude ($P{\text{fast}} \ll P{\text{slow}}$), and the rates of the fast pool are at least one order of magnitude higher than that of the slow pool ($k{\text{fast}} \gg k{\text{slow}}$).
+Surprisingly, examining the studies that used this approach reveals that the sizes of the two pools differ by at least one order of magnitude ($P{\text{fast}} \ll P{\text{slow}}$), and the rates of the fast pool are at least one order of magnitude higher than that of the slow pool ($k{\text{fast}} \gg k{\text{slow}}$).
 This reflects one of the shortcomings of this approach: it is not possible to separate pools having similar decomposition rates.
-This is necessary because although two pools may have similar decomposition rates, they may differ considerably in pool size and functions.
-Therefore, the kinetic approach is unsuitable to consider the exhaustion of the one of the pools after some period, if any other pool has a similar decomposition rate.
+This is necessary because although two pools may have similar decomposition rates, they may differ considerably in pool size, C sources and pool origin, biochemical composition, contribution to other processes and functions.
+The pools frequently having similar decomposition rates are litter of trees and soil microbial biomass.
+Although they may have similar decomposition rates, the biochemical nature of the pools, their origin, as well as their contribution to various fluxes is completely different.
+The simple kinetic approach is unsuitable to consider the exhaustion of one of the pools after some period, if any other pool has a similar decomposition rate.
+However, some approaches were suggested recently to overcome problems of parallel decomposition (Xu et al., 2006; Scharnagl et al., 2010) and of 1st order kinetics (Wutzler and Reichstein, 2008; Wetterstedt and Ågren, 2011).

-Another shortcoming of this approach is the interdependence of the parameters obtained by fitting (Paul et al., 2001).
-Thus, slight changes of the CO_2 efflux curves (e.g. incubation period, sampling frequency and timing) may strongly bias all parameters.
-The results linking pools and fluxes obtained by this approach are therefore poorly comparable with other studies, because the fitted pool sizes and the rates strongly
+Another shortcoming of this approach is the interdependence of the parameters obtained by fitting (Paul et al., 2001; Hyvönen et al., 2005).
+Thus, slight changes of the CO2 efflux curves (e.g. duration of incubation period, sampling frequency and timing) may strongly bias all parameters (Scharnagl et al., 2010).
+The results linking pools and fluxes obtained by this approach are therefore poorly comparable with other studies, because the fitted pool sizes and the rates strongly depend on incubation duration (Paul et al., 2006; Scharnagl et al., 2010).

-- 10 comparable with other studies, because the fitted pool sizes and the rates strongly depend on incubation duration.
 Moreover, other experimental conditions (soil amount, incubation conditions, CO2 sampling strategy, ...) strongly affect the obtained results.
 This complicates comparisons with other studies.
-The approach does enable comparing the results of incubations of various treatments of the same soil, e.g. soils from - plots with contrasting fertilization over lengthier periods (Majumder et al., 2010).
+The approach does enable comparing the results of incubations of various long-term treatments of the same soil, e.g. soils from plots with contrasting fertilization (Majumder et al., 2010) or land use (Chen et al., 2009).
 This makes it possible to evaluate whether the fast/active or the slow pools have increased and how the rates have changed.
-The results of pools and flux rates are therefore relative (Table 3).
+However, the uncertainty of the slow pools estimation remains very high and at least about 900 incubation days are necessary to obtain satisfactory rates for the intermediate and slow pools (Scharnagl et al., 2010).

-The incubation approach may be coupled with preceding physical separation of individual pools, e.g. for particle size fractions (Ohm et al., 2007) or aggregate fractions with subsequent evaluation of active and slow pools.
-Similarly, this yields the relative pool sizes and decomposition rates, and comparisons with other studies are hardly possible.
+The incubation approach may be coupled with preceding physical separation of individual pools, e.g. for particle size fractions (Ohm et al., 2007), chemical fractions (Plante et al., 2010), aggregate or density fractions (Crow et al., 2006, 2007) with subsequent evaluation of active and slow pools.
+Similarly, this yields the relative pool sizes and decomposition rates, and direct comparisons with other studies are hardly possible (Plante et al., 2011).